posativ/acrylamid/docs/templating.rst

     Global list of filters.

 :views:
-    Dictionary of set views.
+    Dictionary of views set in conf.py.

+:www_root:
+    Your actual website link, defaults to ``http://localhost:8000``.

 env
 ***

-Environment which contains some useful informations like version info.
+Environment which contains some useful informations like version info, current protocol and count of entries.

 :protocol:
     Internet protocol determined from ``sitename``, should be http or https.